Body Mass Index Calculator

 BMI does not measure body fat directly, but it’s a reliable indicator of body fatness for most people.

 For a given height, BMI is proportional to mass.
 However, for a given mass, BMI is inversely proportional to the square of the height.
 It’s an alternative for direct measures of body fat and is an inexpensive method of screening for weight categories that may lead to health problems.
+What role do calories play.

 The correlation between the BMI score and body fatness is fairly strong.
 It works for adults, both men and women above age 18, and it’s a good indicator of the amount of body fat you have, which is directly related to the risk of various diseases and early death.
 However the correlation varies by sex, age and race.
 Examples: